 South Africa: Nelson Mandela University

 Nelson Mandela University is located in Port Elizabeth, South Africa.
-With a total of 7 campuses, the University is the largest international university in the Southern Cape with their main campus, where most UNI students take classes at, is in the heart if a nature reserve.
+With a total of seven campuses, the university is the largest international university in the Southern Cape with their main campus, where most UNI students take classes at, is in the heart if a nature reserve.

 Offering beautiful orange sunsets and tranquil sandy-white beaches, the Eastern Cape is where people with friendly smiles greet you with a "good morning", "goeie more"’ or "molo"...
 By studying at NMU, you are able to experience quality and affordable education as well as the amazing wildlife, history and the culture of South Africa.